This article has links to products and services we love, which we may make commission from.

 11. Pick Up a Coffee at Iona Craft Shop

-Iona Craft Shop has unique souvenirs and toys as well as a small coffee menu for takeout.
+Iona Craft Shop has unique souvenirs, toys, and a small coffee menu for takeout.

 Established in 1965, this seasonal gift shop has been transformed into a craft network that pays homage to Iona’s cultural importance and history.